when-not-to-build/when-not-to-build.github.io/index.md

 * "Fishbowl" conversation open to the audience

 ### Featured speakers
-Please click on a speaker name to see their bio.<br\>
+Please click on a speaker name to see their bio.

 **1. When Not to Design, Build, or Deploy (frameworks, contexts)**

 <details><summary>De’Aira Bryant (Georgia Institute of Technology)</summary>